lwilletts/fwm/README.md

 # fwm

-wmutils scripts to be used with a simple window manager that doesn't get in the way.
+wmutils scripts to be used by themselves or with a simple window manager that doesn't get in the way.

 Dependencies:
 - [core](https://github.com/wmutils/core)
 - [opt](https://github.com/wmutils/opt)
 - [mmutils](https://github.com/pockata/mmutils)